parthsw/will-you-be-mine/README.md

 # will-you-be-mine

-Code repository for the website http://www.willyoubemine.in/ which has a countup-timer on it's landing page.
-It's a simplistic and responsive layout made using css grid and flexbox.
+Minimalist counter landing page created using css grid and flexbox.
+The same design is available on http://www.willyoubemine.in/

+Feel free to fork, clone, play around and make this your own.

+# License

+MIT © Parth Parmar